SquaredMade2/squared/packages/seed/README.md

 ### Scripts

-- **`db:seed`**: Seeds the database with test data.
-This script is useful for populating the test environment.
+- **`db:seed`**: Seeds the database with dummy data.
+This script is useful for populating the development environment.

   ```bash
   pnpm run db:seed